vitar/hcf/src/author.md

 ### About 3in3.dev

 [**3in3.dev**](https://3in3.dev) is an independent research and publishing initiative founded by Viktor Jevdokimov.<br/>
-It consolidates his experience and experimentation into open frameworks that help organizations improve how they **engage, deliver, and measure value** across client–vendor ecosystems.
+It consolidates his experience and experimentation into open frameworks that help organizations improve how they **engage, deliver, and measure value** across collaborative ecosystems.

 3in3.dev publishes:

-- The **3-in-3 SDLC Framework (3SF)**
+- The **Human Cooperation System (HCS)** — theoretical foundation for cooperative system design.
-- The **3-in-3 Maturity Model**
+- The **3-in-3 SDLC Framework (3SF)** — practical application of HCS principles in software delivery.
 - Supporting tools, templates, and learning materials under an open license.

-> “3SF is not another method — it’s the operating system that connects them all.”<br/>
+> “These systems aren’t about control — they’re about clarity, trust, and the shared intent that makes collaboration work.”<br/>
 > — Viktor J., Creator of 3in3.dev

 ---